Becoming a Police Officer

 If this career interests you and you think you have what it takes to succeed, apply online today!

 Police Officer Recruit: If you are currently not employed as a police officer with a POST-certified law enforcement agency, you will need to complete the Police Officer Recruit application.
-This includes if you are currently in a law enforcement academy.
+This includes whether you are currently in a law enforcement academy.